5ir-Lancelot/freshwater_solution/narrative2.md

 Another resource I can highly recommend to understand the carbonate system is the Hydrochemistry & Water Analysis software and the instructions by  [aqion](https://www.aqion.de/site/71).

+In the plot the Electrical Conductivity of the solution is displayed.
+Keep in mind that it is the electrical conductivity for the given temperature and not the generally used EC corrected to 25°C.
+The electrical conductivity however has a very strong temperature dependence as you can see when playing around with the slider.